rubik/pyg/README.rst

 Documentation
 ------------

-If you need further informations you can check out the documentation at: http://pyg-installer.co.nr
+If you need further informations you can check the documentation at: http://pyg-installer.co.nr

 Building the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~